yuchenglim04/besselBreakfast/README.md

 an Electronics Guru
 a Hardware Specialist

 are placed together in the same lab?
+Perhaps space travel could be a reality.
+But first, we need a well-curated knowledgebase, to learn things in the shortest time possible.